Django Kill... If You Live, Shoot!: Style

 Django Kill...
 If You Live, Shoot! was described by film historian Howard Hughes as "difficult to pigeonhole", noting it encompassed the Western, horror film, and splatter film genres, describing it as "the weirdest Italian made Western".
 It is well known for the surrealistic violence and for the psychedelic editing of Franco "Kim" Arcalli.
 Phil Hardy defines it as "the most brutally violent spaghetti western ever made".
 Describing the film, Christopher Frayling says that "the violence was of an extraordinarily savage kind".
 Antonio Bruschini writes that "this film is the first western to offer a sample of truly horrendous scenes".
-Marco Giusti defines the film as the most violent and bizarre ever filmed in Italy.
-It has also been characterized as an Acid Western.
+Marco Giusti referred to the film as the most violent and bizarre ever filmed in Italy.
+It has also been characterized as an acid Western.

-Despite the fact that it has "Django" in its title, the film is unrelated to the Django series, and was just one of many Spaghetti Westerns to incorporate the name into the title to cash-in on the success of the Franco Nero film.
+Despite the fact that it has "Django" in its title, the film is unrelated to the Django series, and was just one of many spaghetti Westerns to incorporate the name into the title to cash-in on the success of the Franco Nero film.

 Release

 Django Kill...If You Live, Shoot! was shown in Italy in January 1967 and was withdrawn from release within one week due to complaints from censorship boards.
 The film was then cut from its 117 minute running time to a 95 minute running time.
 The film was released as Oro Maldito in Spain and was reissued as Oro Hondo in an Italian re-issue and under the alternative name Gringo Uccidi! in Italy.
+The cut version was also released in UK and US in 1970 by Golden Era Film Distributors with the tagline "Terror from the Depths of Hell!".